jamalhemsley/portfolio/README.md

 **To Do:**

-* ~~Fix anchor hover animations.~~ Not broken, but linear-gradients can't be animated in that fashion. :(
 * Add in lazy loading of images to further improve load times.
 * Build the subpage skeleton.
 * Integrate InstaClick.js.